Priyaahere/2105134Adversarial/README.md

 To run the program, follow these steps:

-1. Save the code as `adversarialpy`.
+1. Save the code as `adversarial.py`.
 2. Open a terminal window and navigate to the directory where you saved the code.
 3. Run the following command: